 After attending the Lycée Français, a gap year post-high school turned into a 7 year journey as a member of the french band M83, during which Kibby wrote, played keys and sang on two M83 albums and tour cycles (Saturdays=Youth & “Hurry Up We’re Dreaming”).
 The culmination of this collaboration was her first platinum single with “Midnight City”, a Grammy nomination and headlining the Hollywood Bowl.

-As a writer, producer and performer, Kibby has, among many other endeavors, gone on to co-write with Panic! at the Disco on their platinum and Grammy nominated 2016 album “Death of a Bachelor”, release solo material under the moniker White Sea, remix over 20 tracks from Britney Spears to Jose Gonzalez and sing on trailers for “Harry Potter” and “Lady In the Water”.
+As a writer, producer and performer, Kibby has among many other endeavors, gone on to co-write with Panic! at the Disco on their platinum and Grammy nominated 2016 album “Death of a Bachelor” and 2018’s "Pray for the Wicked", produce write and record solo material under the moniker White Sea, remix over 20 tracks from Lorde to The Weeknd and sing on the international trailers for “Harry Potter” and “Lady In the Water”.
 She has been described by Rolling Stone as "epic and ardent," while LA Weekly coined her "LA's renaissance woman of pop.”

 In 2015 however, Kibby shifted course to focus on projects outside of traditional pop recording.
 Her first score was the critically acclaimed French film "Bang Gang” which premiered to high praise in the new Platform competition series at Toronto International Film Festival and the British Film Institute in London.
 Bang Gang went on to win the Jury Prize, Youth Prize and Best Original Score Award at Les Arcs European Film Festival in France in December 2015.